Dylan097/yahtzee/README.md

 #### Returning Visitor

-- In the future, I would like to add a strategies button that displays simple strategies to make the game easier to get higher scores
+- In the rules, I have included a navigation bar, that users can cycle through each of rules, basic strategies and advanced strategies to make getting the highest score possible as simple as possible.
 - For the returning visitors ease, I made sure to add a faded score, which represents the score the user can get with the current dice roll

 #### Frequent Visitor